Inflammation of the legs is an abnormal condition and a symptom of various mild to severe diseases, disorders, and needs.

 - Birth control of contraceptives, medicines for stress, depression, etc.

 The treatment of inflammation of the legs depends on the cause.
-Can be; cardiac, kidney and liver disorders that are treated by doctors.
+It can be; cardiac, kidney, and liver disorders that doctors treat.

 Infectious conditions are treated with antibiotics with or without surgical drainage.
-Non-specific measures that help in the treatment of the swollen leg include the use of elastic compression stockings, lifting and massage.
+Non-specific measures that help treat the swollen leg include elastic compression stockings, lifting, and massage.

 Home remedies to treat swollen legs

-First and foremost we must emphasize the importance of consulting your doctor in the case of possibly serious conditions.
+First and foremost, we must emphasize the importance of consulting your doctor in the case of possibly severe conditions.

-If the medical analysis indicates that your problem of inflammation is not due to heart or kidney problems, conditions that will need other types of specialized intervention, you can consider the following tips to help relieve that common and annoying discomfort.
+Suppose the medical analysis indicates that your inflammation problem is not due to heart or kidney problems or conditions that will need other specialized intervention.
+In that case, you can consider the following tips to help relieve that joint and annoying discomfort.

 What diet can I follow?

-Your diet is the most basic factor in cleaning your system or accumulating toxins.
-A symptom like swollen legs should mean to us that something is not working properly and that your tissues are weakening and therefore fluid is accumulating.
+Your diet is the essential factor in cleaning your system or accumulating toxins.
+A symptom like swollen legs should mean that something is not working correctly and that your tissues are weakening and, therefore, fluid is getting.

 Toxins accumulate in the lining of the intestines, causing various conditions in the stomach and acidification of the blood.
-In order to avoid all this, you should consider eliminating the following items from your daily diet:
+To avoid all this, you should consider eliminating the following items from your daily diet: